vinod-jnpr/Juju/SSH tunnel.md

 # To view the horizon UI

-The horizon page van be viewed by the below commands, (10.204.216.57) below is ip of noded2
+The horizon page van be viewed by the below commands, (10.204.216.57) below is ip of noded2 port(9999) is port used for reverse SSH

 ```
 http://10.204.216.57:9999/horizon